oboyda/csv-mass-importer/readme.txt

 == Description ==

-CSV Mass Importer is a perfect solution for those looking to import and export post data in a massive manner through CSV file.
+CSV Mass Importer is a simple solution for those looking to import and export post data in a massive manner through CSV file.
 It supports built-in wordpress types and custom post types.

 CSV Mass Importer can import attachments and is compatible with WPML.